 As of January 1st, 2016, the new Home Care Services Consumer Protection Act requires all home care agencies, or “Home Care Organizations” to be licensed and creates a public online registry for Caregivers as “Home Care Aides”, who have been background checked through the new Caregiver Background Check Bureau.
 This law is intended to provide consumer protection for elderly and disabled individuals who hire caregivers to come into their homes and provide assistance with activities of daily living.

-The implementation of this law is currently underway in the newly formed Home Care Services Bureau, which will oversee the licensing and oversight of all Home Care Organizations in California.
-This bureau will also handle the application process for the Home Care Aides, and the maintenance of the statewide Registry.
-The Caregiver Background Check Bureau is set up to handle all the criminal background checks.
-For more information on the Act and how these new state entities are structured, please visit: http://www.ccld.ca.gov/PG3654.htm.
+The Home Care Services Bureau oversees the licensing and oversight of all Home Care Organizations in California.
+This bureau also handles the application process for all Home Care Aides and the maintenance of the statewide Registry.
+The Caregiver Background Check Bureau handles all the criminal background checks.
+For more information on the Act and how these state entities are structured, please visit: http://www.ccld.ca.gov/PG3654.htm.